Marc Darrow, MD., JD.

 Over the years we have seen a lot of people with knee problems.
 Many of them with problems of the patellar tendon.
-They have had many treatments including, cortisone, physical therapy, rest, some of the them wear big braces on their knees.
-They are doing a consult with me because they are still looking for help.
+They have had many treatments including using painkillers and anti-inflammatories, cortisone injections, physical therapy, rest, some of the them wear big braces on their knees some try kineziotaping.
+They are doing a consult with us because they are still looking for help.
 Can Platelet Rich Plasma Therapy help them?
 After an email or a phone call we assesses the person’s situation.
 If we feel they are a realistic candidate for treatment, they come in for a consultation where we can do an examination and come up with a healing program.

 - PRP treatments involve collecting a small amount of your blood and spinning it in a centrifuge to separate the platelets from the red cells.
 The collected platelets are then injected back into the injured area to stimulate healing and regeneration.
 PRP utilizes the blood’s platelets and their healing and tissue repair factors.

 Patellar tendinopathy is commonly referred to by the more lay terms as “Jumper’s Knee” or “Tennis Knee” because this type of chronic injury is seen obviously in jumping athletes and tennis players.
 The term basketball knee may also apply as this injury is caused by wear and tear of playing basketball on hard surfaces.
 So too tennis players.
 Most tennis players play on the painted cement court.

 When knee pain begins, most people self-treat via instructions from the internet.